huynguyen1324/ShopWeb-SpringBoot/README.md

+Before running the project you should do the following config:
+- Update JDK, the pom.xml file and application.yml file.
-I use PHP MyAdmin to manage the database.
-SQL commands are stored at folder "public".
+- Connect database into SQL with port 3306.
+Then import the SQL commands stored at folder public.